Welcome to Accessibility.

 A timeline for determination, requests for follow up information or additional documentation, and other individualized next steps will be communicated to you in this meeting.

-Once you have your Welcome Meeting with a member of our professional staff, an accommodation determination will be rendered.
+Once you have your Access Interview with a member of our professional staff, an accommodation determination will be rendered.
 Accommodation determinations are made by considering your supporting documentation, first-hand narrative, program expectations, existing supports on campus, and reasonability of the request.

 This determination may take at least 10-15 business days (roughly two to three weeks) from the time of your meeting.
 However, all housing requests must be processed through the Housing Committee, which meets once a month (on the first Friday).
 Therefore, housing requests take longer to process.